lisongxu/CSCE156-Project-DB/README.md

 * Like posts (Bonus 20 points):  A user may like a post visible to the user.
 The like information of a post should be visible to all the users who can view the post.
 Please design a new table or add a new attribue to existing tables, and make sure your tables still confirm to 3NF.

-You are welcome to demonstrate how your Jstgram works to our LAs, and they can give you their feedbacks and grade your project.
+You are welcome to demonstrate how your Jstgram works to our LAs, especially the bonus parts, and they can give you their feedbacks and grade your project.

 ### 5.2 Grading by the instructor